Loneth/ElectronFlash/README.md

 ```
 The commands should print the versions of Node.js and npm accordingly.

-**NOTE:** Since Electron embeds Node.js into its binary, the version of Node.js running your code is unrelated to the version running on your system.
+**Note:** Since Electron embeds Node.js into its binary, the version of Node.js running your code is unrelated to the version running on your system.

-## 💥- Create your application
+# 💥- Quick Start
-Electron apps follow the same general structure as other Node.js projects. **Start by creating a folder** and **initializing an npm package.**
+Electron apps follow the same general structure as other Node.js projects.
+Start by creating a folder and initializing an npm package.
 ```sh
 mkdir your-app-name && cd your-app-name npm init
 ```
 The interactive `init` command will prompt you to set some fields in your config.
 There are a few rules to follow for the purposes of this tutorial:
 * `entry point` should be `main.js`.
-* `author` and `description` can be any value, but are necessary for **app packaging**.
+* `author` and `description` can be any value, but are necessary for app [app packaging](https://www.electronjs.org/docs/tutorial/quick-start#package-and-distribute-your-application).

-example `package.json` file should look something like this:
+Your package.json file should look something like this:
 ```javascript
 {
   "name": "Alter-Dimension",